Monsanto legal cases: Monsanto v Geertson

-In 2010, the U.S. Supreme Court ruled in case known as Monsanto Co. v.
+In 2010, the U.S. Supreme Court ruled in Monsanto Co. v.
 Geertson Seed Farms.
 The case concerned an injunction against the planting of Monsanto's genetically engineered Roundup Ready alfalfa (RRA).
 In 2005, the United States Department of Agriculture's Animal and Plant Health Inspection Service (APHIS) had deregulated RRA based on an Environmental Assessment (EA) of Monsanto's RRA.
 In 2006, Geertson Seed Farm and others filed suit in a California district court against the APHIS' deregulation of RRA.
 The district court disallowed APHIS' deregulation of RRA and issued an injunction against any new planting of RRA pending the preparation of a much more extensive Environmental Impact Statement (EIS).
 The court also refused to allow a partial deregulation.
 Monsanto and others appealed that decision and lost, then appealed to the U.S. Supreme Court.
 In 2010, the Supreme Court reversed the district court's decision.
 They stated that before a court disallows a partial deregulation, a plaintiff must show that it has suffered irreparable injury.
 "The District Court abused its discretion in enjoining APHIS from effecting a partial deregulation and in prohibiting the planting of RRA pending the agency’s completion of its detailed environmental review."
 The Supreme court did not consider the district court's ruling disallowing RRA's deregulation and consequently RRA was still a regulated crop waiting for APHIS's completion of an EIS.
 At the time, both sides claimed victory.
 This was the first ruling of the United States Supreme Court on genetically engineered crops.
 After APHIS prepared an Environmental Impact Statement for RRA, in 2012 it was deregulated again.